 Assessment is by exam at the end of the two years.
-There is a possibility to take an AS at the end of the first year, but this is separate from the final A level grade.
+There is a possibility to take an AS at the end of the first year, but this is separate from the final A level grade and most students will sit internal exams at the end of Year 12.